voxpupuli/puppet-icinga2/README.md

 is `false`

 ##### `manage_service`
 Lets you decide if the Icinga2 daemon should be reloaded when configuration files have changed.
-Default is `true`
+Defaults to `true`

 ##### `features`
 A list of features to enable by default.
-Default is `[checker, mainlog, notification]`
+Defaults to `[checker, mainlog, notification]`

 ##### `purge_features`
 Define if configuration files for features not managed by Puppet should be purged.
-Default is true.
+Defaults to true.

 ##### `constants`
 Hash of constants.
 Defaults are set in the params class.
 Your settings will be merged with the defaults.

 ##### `plugins`
 A list of the ITL plugins to load.
-Default to `[ 'plugins', 'plugins-contrib', 'windows-plugins', 'nscp' ]`.
+Defaults to `[ 'plugins', 'plugins-contrib', 'windows-plugins', 'nscp' ]`.

 ##### `confd`
 This is the directory where Icinga2 stores it's object configuration by default.
 To disable this, set the parameter